stevencox/tycho/README.md

 ## Goals

 * **Application Simplity**: The Kubernetes API is reliable, extensive, and well documented.
-It is also large, complex, supports an range of possibilities greater than many applications need, and often requires the creation and control of many objects to execute comparatively simple scenarios.
+It is also large, complex, supports a range of possibilities greater than many applications need, and often requires the creation and control of many objects to execute comparatively simple scenarios.
 Tycho bridges the simplicity of Compose to the richness of the Kubernetes' architecture.
 * **Microservice**: We wanted an end to end Python 12-factory style OpenAPI microservice that fits seamlessly into a Python ecosystem (which is why we did not use the excellent Kompose tool as a starting point).
 * **Lifecycle Management**: Tycho treats distributed systems as programs whose entire lifecycle can be programmatically managed via an API.
 * **Pluggable Orchestrators**: The Tycho compiler abstracts clients from the orchestrator.
 It creates an abstract syntax tree to model input systems and generates orchestrator specific artifacts.